 - The marital status and who they were married to

 - The different times when they moved to a new location, so their ancestors will know.

 Some family books, especially those of noble heritage, may have all this information.
 Other family books may have part of the information in the book.
 And others still may have just fundamental information.
-Some families, in also keeping with the patriarchal Confucianism traditions of the male ancestors being the most important descendant, may only have recorded the male ancestors without any female names, including spouses.
+In keeping with the patriarchal Confucianism traditions of the male ancestors being the most important descendant, some families may only have recorded the male ancestors without any female names, including spouses.

 Some clans will keep the books secret or only show to certain family members.